chandlerlester/chandlerlester.github.io/_pages/research.md

 ### Adaptive Learning in a Continuous-Time Setting: Representative Agent Exercises (Third-Year Paper)
 We accomplish two distinct, but closely connected, tasks in this paper.
 First, We look to create a connection between discrete and continuous-time models.
-This is done by recasting traditional discrete Ramsey models so they are dependent on the increment of time, $\Delta t$, and then taking the limit of these models as the size of this increment goes to zero.
+This is done by recasting traditional discrete Ramsey models so they are dependent on the increment of time, Δ, and then taking the limit of these models as the size of this increment goes to zero.
 The resulting models are equivalent to continuous-time Ramsey models.
 Second, We examine these models in a basic adaptive learning framework.